erik78se/masterworker/TUTORIAL.md

 master-application:0
 </pre>

-Removing and adding back a relation show how the relation-id changes from master-application:0 to master-application:1
+Removing and adding back a relation shows how the relation-id changes from master-application:0 to master-application:1
 <pre>
 juju remove-relation master worker